 The SGL AIRGrav system can be used to supplement or replace ground gravity surveys.
 An AIRGrav survey can be completed in a fraction of the time needed to complete a ground survey and can be flown with no environmental impact on the survey area.
-Traditional aeromagnetic surveys can also be flown simultaneously providing additional geophysical data for very little extra cost.
+Traditional aeromagnetic surveys can also be flown simultaneously with AIRGrav surveys, providing additional geophysical data for very little additional cost.